Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 He attested on October 17, 1914 with a group of friends and joined the 2/9th Battalion Manchester Regiment which, at that time, was a “feeder” Battalion supplying much needed reinforcements for the 1st/9th.
 The 9th Battalion Manchester Regiment was a “Pals” regiment from Ashton-under-Lyne, Lancashire.
 His regimental number was 2672 and he was assigned to A Company.
 He joined for 4 years.

-On November 13, 1914 the 2nd/9th Battalion Manchester Regiment moved from Ashton-under-Lyne to Southport where they remained for the next 6 months.
+On November 13, 1914 the 2/9th Battalion Manchester Regiment moved from Ashton-under-Lyne to Southport where they remained in billets for the next 6 months.
 On May 25, 1915 they moved again, this time to Haywards Heath in Sussex and then a month later, on June 26, they made a short move to Pease Pottage.
+This was the first time that they had been “under canvas”.
 A week later those men who were being shipped out to Gallipoli moved to Devonport.

-He underwent basic training with the 2nd/9th until he left for Gallipoli on July 3, 1915 sailing from Devonport on H.M.T.
-IONIAN as part of a draft of 220 Other Ranks and 5 Officers sent to reinforce the 1st/9th who were already at Cape Helles.
+He underwent basic training with the 2/9th until he left for Gallipoli on July 3, 1915 sailing from Devonport on H.M.T.
+IONIAN as part of a draft of 220 Other Ranks and 5 Officers sent to reinforce the 1/9th who were already at Cape Helles.

 Built by Workman Clark & Co Ltd, Belfast in 1901 for the Allan Line of Liverpool.
 Her details were – 8,268 gross tons, length 470 ft x beam 57.5 ft, one funnel, four masts, twin screw and a speed of 14 knots.
 There was accommodation for 132-1st, 160-2nd and 800-3rd class passengers.
 Launched on 12-9-1901, she sailed on her maiden voyage from Liverpool to Halifax and St. John, New Brunswick on 21-11-1901.
 In 1909 she was converted to carry 325-2nd and 800-3rd class passengers.
 In August 1914 she went onto trooping duties on UK to Bombay via Suez.
 On 21-10-1917 she was sunk by a mine laid off Milford Haven by the German submarine UC.51 with the loss of 7 lives.